aembke/fred.rs/CONTRIBUTING.md

 ===========

 This document gives some background on how the library is structured and how to contribute.
 It focuses primarily on how to add new commands.
-See the [design doc](docs/README.md) for more background on how the library is designed.
+See the [design doc](docs/README.md) for more info.

 # General

 * Use 2 spaces instead of tabs.
 * Run rustfmt and clippy before submitting any changes.
-* Clean up any compiler warnings.
-* Use the `async` syntax rather than `impl Future` where possible.
 * Please use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/#summary).

 # File Structure